manuel-tran/s5cl/README.md

 S5CL employs the following steps:

-* Apply weak augmentations (e.g., rotation) and strong augmentations (e.g., cropping) on labeled images.
+* Apply weak augmentations (e.g., rotation) and strong augmentations (e.g., cropping) to labeled images.

-* Use a supervised contrastive loss to push feature representations of images from the same class together and those from other classes away.
+* Use a supervised contrastive loss to push feature representations of images from the same class towards each other and those from other classes away.

 * If unlabeled images are available, augment them weakly and strongly as well.